 Charming Cordoba is one of the most beautiful places in southern Spain.

-Absolutely gorgeous Cordoba is famous for La Mezquita Cathedral (a UNESCO World Heritage Site), lovely Juderia, picturesque Roman Bridge over the Guadalquivir river, fantastic Roman mosaics, charming Arab courtyards with gorgeous fountains, flowers, and aromatic plants.
+Absolutely gorgeous Cordoba is famous for La Mezquita Cathedral (a UNESCO World Heritage Site), lovely Juderia, the picturesque Roman Bridge over the Guadalquivir river, fantastic Roman mosaics, charming Arab courtyards with gorgeous fountains, flowers, and aromatic plants.

 It takes only 1 hour by train, and about 2 hours by car from Malaga to Cordoba.